cboin1996/k3d-gitea/README.md

 Docker compose for installing postgres locally using docker.

 ## [main.go](main.go)
-Go file for configuring postgres for use with gitea.
+Entrypoint for golang cli for configuring postgres for use with gitea.
 See [database preparation](https://docs.gitea.io/en-us/database-prep/#postgresql) for examples of configuring databases with gitea.